simbataisa/shared-services/.trae/documents/data-table-components-documentation.md

 ## Conclusion

 The data table component system provides a robust foundation for building feature-rich tables in the application.
 Its modular design, TypeScript support, and integration with TanStack Table make it suitable for both simple and complex data presentation needs.

+### Key Features

+- **Standardized Interface**: The `BaseTableProps` interface ensures consistency across all table components
+- **CombinedActions Pattern**: Provides a standardized approach for integrating table controls with custom actions
+- **Type Safety**: Full TypeScript support with proper interfaces and type definitions
+- **Flexible Architecture**: Supports both simple internal state management and complex external table instances
+- **Permission Integration**: Seamless integration with permission-based action rendering
+- **Consistent UI**: Unified styling and layout patterns across all table implementations

 The system's flexibility allows for easy customization while maintaining consistency across the application.
+The introduction of `BaseTableProps` and the `combinedActions` pattern ensures that all table components follow the same architectural principles, making the codebase more maintainable and developer-friendly.